 Using a tripod (correctly) also forces you to, again, slow down and think about the photograph you are intending to make. dPS has a superb article on tripod employment that can be found here.

 Syl Arena, is a uniquely humble and genuine person, author, teacher, lecturer, and a speedlite Jedi.
 He is a magician of sorts when it comes to creating and moulding light.
 Syl currently resides on the west coast around San Luis Obispo, California.
 His biography is brief and barely mentions any notable achievements of which there are many.
 The lessons I learned from him actually lean more towards the philosophical than the technical.
 That being said, you will find this section contains no real insight from Mr. Arena concerning artificial light manipulation or photographic technique in general.
-For that I would highly suggest you check out his blog or his new Q&A site for loads of information.
+For that I would highly suggest youor his for loads of information.

 My first introduction to Syl was through the gift of one of his books (thanks Mr. Veneman), “LIDLIPS: Lessons I didn’t learn in photo school“.
 In that book, this highly educated, highly skilled, highly successful, highly haired photographer simply and truthfully listed page by page the things he was never taught.
 They ranged from personal revelations on the photographic process to small background stories of some of his location shoots.
 He mentioned nothing about technique or gear really, just lessons from his life as a picture maker, unpretentious and sincere.